“I asked my soul – what is Delhi? She replied the world is the body and Delhi its life!”

-An autumn evening, is when I picked up Khushwant Singh’s novel: Delhi, and my understanding of my beloved city completely changed.
-Having grown up in South Delhi, my life has been cluttered with traffic, shopping malls and food joints, but, is that what Delhi is about?
-Or has Delhi changed from the richest city in the world, the greatest centre of arts and music and dance and perhaps love?
+An autumn evening is when I picked up Khushwant Singh’s novel: Delhi, and my understanding of my beloved city completely changed.
+Having grown up in South Delhi, my life has been cluttered with traffic, shopping malls, and food joints, but, is that what Delhi is about?
+Or has Delhi changed from the richest city in the world, the greatest center of arts and music and dance and perhaps love?
 Questions such as these sprang up in my mind.
 Questions that needed to be answered, and so I set off, to fall in love with my beloved again.

 It was a tiring day, a long day, but was a most wonderful experience.
 This is not even a tenth of my city but some of the answers have been found, one can still feel the soul of Delhi, it is not only in the airports and the stadiums that Delhi lives, but in its Chandni Chowks and Lal Quilas that its history lies untouched and unchanged, for you to unravel it on your next trip, and you are most welcome to my home.